SADDLE

 es: SERIGRAFÍA

-Screen printing is a method of printing through a mesh stretched onto a frame called a screen, which carries the color emulsified using a squeegee.
+Screen printing is a method of printing through a mesh stretched onto a frame called a screen, which carries theemulsified color using a squeegee.
 The printing system can be repeated as many times as you want without losing definition.

 It fits perfectly onto a flat surface, so it is basically used on tiles.